terrafirma2021/MAKCM/README.md

 - Continue to optimize the RTOS tasks for more efficient use.
 - Implement additional security measures.

+## updates

+- Merged both the devkit and the makcm project, to switch change board in platformio

 ## Community and Support

 Join our [Discord community](https://discord.gg/6TJBVtdZbq) to engage with other developers, share your experiences, and get support from the community.